brendanf/inferrnal/README.md

 ## cmbuild

-`cmbuild`, included in `inferrnal` since version 0.99.5, is used to create new CMs from annotated multiple sequence alignments.
+`cmbuild` is used to create new CMs from annotated multiple sequence alignments.
 To illustrate the process, we use the seed alignment for the 5.8S rRNA CM from RFAM.
 It is included as a sample file in `inferrnal`.

 ``` r
 new_cm <- file.path(tempdir(), "5_8S.cm")